-How long will students be paying this fee?
+How long will students be paying the renovation fee?

 - The $20/semester fee will begin in fall of 2014 and will be in effect for 30 years.
 However, with continued funding cuts to higher education, it is possible that the fee will be re-purposed at that time.
 As part of the privilege fee, students have full control over the future of this fee through Student Governing Association.

 Why is it the student body's responsibility to pay for this project?

 - In 1938, students voted to pay an extra $5 each semester (equivalent to $80/semester today) to build the Student Union.
 Since then, the Union has been funded by students, for students.
 The Student Union is a separate entity from the University, and exists solely to serve the students of Kansas State University.